YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 y, st = model(x, ps, st)
 ```

   - An unified interface for graph level tasks.
 As pointed out [here](https://discourse.julialang.org/t/using-a-variable-graph-structure-with-neuralode-and-gcnconv/78881), GNNs are difficult to work well with other neural networks when the input graph is changing.
 This will not be an issue here.
 You have an unified interface `y, st = model(x, ps, st)`.
-In `GraphNeuralNetwork.jl`, you can use `Chain(GNNChain(...), Dense(...))` for graph levels tasks but you will not be able to feed a graph to `Chain(Dense(...), GNNChain(...))`.

-  - Having node embeddings and other nontrainable features such as spaital coordinates?
-Thanks to [Lux](http://lux.csail.mit.edu/dev/manual/migrate_from_flux/#implementing-custom-layers), trainable parameters and nonntrainable parameters are seperately stored in `x` and `st`.
-We will not have to unpack and merge them over and over again.
+  - Trainable node embeddings and nontrainable features are seperately stored in `x` and `st.graph`.